 Richard Wilson, born 1953, is one of Britain’s most renowned sculptors.
 He is internationally celebrated for his interventions in architectural space which draw heavily for their inspiration from the worlds of engineering and construction.

 Wilson’s projects have generated universal critical acclaim.
-Wilson’s seminal installation 20:50, a sea of reflective sump oil, which is permanently installed in the Saatchi Collection, was described as ‘one of the masterpieces of the modern age’ by the art critic Andrew Graham Dixon in the BBC television series The History of British Art.
+Wilson’s seminal installation 20:50, a sea of reflective sump oil, formerly in the Saatchi Collection and now permanently installed at Mona in Tasmania, was described as ‘one of the masterpieces of the modern age’ by the art critic Andrew Graham Dixon in the BBC television series The History of British Art.

-Wilson was in 2004 appointed Visiting Research Professor at the University of East London and Tate Publishing as part of their Tate Modern Artists Book Series, launched in October 2005, Richard Wilson by Simon Morrissey.
+Wilson was in 2004 appointed Visiting Research Professor at the University of East London; and at Tate Publishing as part of their British Artist Series books, launched in October 2005, Richard Wilson by Simon Morrissey.
 In 2006 he was elected as a member of the Royal Academy and in 2008 was awarded an Honorary Doctorate at the University of Middlesex.